wmattei/is37/README.md

-# THIS IS NOT NOT A JOKE OK
+# THIS IS NOT A JOKE OK

 ## Installation